 Juicy chicken shawarma marinated in spiced yogurt then grilled is a delicious dinner served wrapped in easy flatbread with crunchy vegetables.

-The end result was chicken SO juicy and delicious, we all ate our fair-share before the slices even made it into our shawarmas.
+The end result was incredibly juicy chicken.
+We all ate our fair-share before the slices even made it into our shawarmas.